-4.3.
-Computation.
 The number of geographic locations, L, introduces two dimensionality problems in the computation of firms' best responses in games of entry with spatial competition.
 First, in a static game, a multi-store firm's set of possible actions includes all the possible spatial configurations of its store network.
-The number of alternatives in this set is equal to 2^L, and this number is extremely large even with modest values of L, such as a few hundred geographic locations.
+The number of alternatives in this set is equal to $2^L$ , and this number is extremely large even with modest values of L, such as a few hundred geographic locations.
 Without further assumptions, the computation of best responses becomes impractical.
-This is an important computational issue that has deterred some authors to account for multi-store retailers in their spatial competition models, for example, Seim (2006), or Zhu and Singh (2009), among many others.
-As we have described in section 2.2.5, two approaches that have been applied to deal with this issue are (1) to impose restrictions that guarantee supermodularity of the game (that is, only two players, no cannibalization effects), and (2) to avoid the exact computation of best responses and use instead inequality restrictions implied by these best responses.
+This is an important computational issue that has deterred some authors from accounting for multi-store retailers in their spatial competition models, for example, Seim (2006), or Zhu and Singh (2009), among many others.
+As we have described in section 2.2.5, two approaches that have been applied to deal with this issue are (1) to impose restrictions that guarantee supermodularity of the game (that is, only two players, no cannibalization effects), and (2) to avoid the exact computation of best responses.

 Looking at the firms' decision problem as a sequential or dynamic problem helps also to deal with the dimensionality in the space of possible choices.
-In a given period of time (for example, year, quarter, or month), we typically observe that a retail chain makes small changes in its network of stores, that is, it opens a few new stores, or closes a few existing stores.
+In a given period of time (for example, year, quarter, or month), we typically observe that a retail chain makes small changes in its network of stores, that is, it opens only a few new stores, or closes only a few existing stores.
 Imposing these small changes as a restriction on the model implies a very dramatic reduction in the dimension of the action space such that the computation of best responses becomes practical, at least in a 'myopic' version of the sequential decision problem.

-However, to fully take into account the sequential or dynamic nature of a firm's decision problem, we also need to acknowledge that firms are forward looking.
-In the firm's dynamic programming problem, the set of possible states is equal to all the possible spatial configurations of a store network, and it has 2^L elements.
+However, to fully take into account the sequential or dynamic nature of a firm's decision problem, we also need to acknowledge that firms are forward-looking.
+In the firm's dynamic programming problem, the set of possible states is equal to all the possible spatial configurations of a store network, and it has $2^L$ elements.
 Therefore, by going from a static model to a dynamic forward-looking model, we have just 'moved' the dimensionality problem from the action space into the state space.
 Recent papers propose different approaches to deal with this dimensionality problem in the state space.

-Arcidiacono et al. (2013) present a continuous-time dynamic game of spatial competition in a retail industry and propose an estimation method of this model.
-The continuous-time assumption eliminates the curse of dimensionality associated to integration over the state space.
-Aguirregabiria and Vicentini (forthcoming) propose a method of spatial interpolation that exploits the information provided by the (indirect) variable profit function.
+arcidiacono et al. (2013) present a continuous-time dynamic game of spatial competition in a retail industry and propose an estimation method of this model.
+The continuoustime assumption eliminates the curse of dimensionality associated with integration over the state space.
+Aguirregabiria and Vicentini (2016) propose a method of spatial interpolation that exploits the information provided by the (indirect) variable profit function.

-5. Further topics
+5.6 Further topics

 Spillovers between different retail sectors.
 Existing applications of games of entry and spatial competition in retail markets concentrate on a single retail industry.
 However, there are also interesting spillover effects between different retail industries.
-Some of these spillovers are positive, for example, good restaurants can make a certain neighborhood more attractive for shopping.
-There are also negative spillovers effects through land prices, that is, retail sectors with high value per unit of space (for example, jewelry stores) are willing to pay higher land prices than supermarkets that have low markups and are intensive in the use of land.
-The consideration and measurement of these spillover effects are interesting in themselves, and they can help to explain the turnover and reallocation of industries in different parts of a city.
+Some of these spillovers are positive, such as good restaurants making a certain neighborhood more attractive for shopping.
+There are also negative spillovers effects through land prices.
+Retail sectors with high value per unit of space (for example, jewelry stores) are willing to pay higher land prices than supermarkets that have low markups and are intensive in the use of land.
+The consideration and measurement of these spillover effects are interesting in and of themselves, and they can help to explain the turnover and reallocation of industries in different parts of a city.
 Relatedly, endogenizing land prices would also open the possibility of using these models for the evaluation of specific public policies at the city level.